Overview

 The Distance Learning offering of this paper is a combination of remote and in-person teaching.

-Regular on-line discussions using Zoom meetings and wiki discussion board, plus 3 residential blocks of in-person teaching held in Dunedin.
+Regular on-line discussions using Zoom meetings and wiki discussion board, plus 3 residential blocks, 3 days in each block, of in-person teaching held in Dunedin.

 - Textbooks